digitalepidemiologylab/pydeepgenomics/docs/source/description.rst

 The preprocessing can be separated in two main parts:

 #.
-The general transformation of the vcf text files (often used in
+The general transformation of the VCF text files (often used in
    bioinformatics applications) to a format simpler to use in our projects with decoupled meta information files and sample files.
 #.
 A more application specific part consisting for example in grouping all